Home › Blog › Project Management › 12 Free Project Management Software in 2026 (Reviewed & Ranked)

 Cons:

-• No free plan.
-A paid subscription is required from day one
+• No free plan available; a paid subscription is required from day one

 Pricing: